geoscixyz/gpg/content/magnetics/magnetics_basic_principles.rst

         :figwidth: 50 %
         :name: Magnetization_components

-Remanent magnetization is very common in man-made objects and in rocks. :numref:`mag_paramEstim` shows the magnetic signature of multiple UXO buried in a proving ground.
+Remanent magnetization is very common in man-made objects and in rocks. :numref:`UXO` shows the magnetic signature of multiple UXO buried in a proving ground.
 Each has the signature of a dipole yet the data could not have been explained by induced magnetization of a set of compact objects.
 The orientation of the dipoles is too variable to be explained by that process.